Factbox: Treasury's tools to delay hitting debt limit

 GOVERNMENT SECURITIES INVESTMENT FUND

-Treasury can suspend the reinvestments in another federal employee pension fund known as the G-Fund.
+Once the debt limit is reached, Treasury can suspend reinvestments in another federal employee pension fund known as the G-Fund.
 Normally the money market-like fund reinvests its entire balance daily into special-issue Treasury securities that count against the debt limit.
-Halting reinvestments would instantly claw back billions in borrowing capacity, but the Treasury must make the fund whole any lost earnings once the debt limit impasse ends.
+Halting reinvestments would instantly claw back some $156 billion in borrowing capacity, but the Treasury must make the fund whole any lost earnings once the debt limit impasse ends.

 EXCHANGE STABILIZATION FUND